Go to the Migration jobs page in the Google Cloud console.

 - Migration job metadata, such as the name, migration type, source, and destination.

-- Replication delay: The lag (in seconds) between the existing data in the destination database and the data in the source database being replicated into the destination database.
+- Replication delay: The lag (in bytes) between the existing data in the destination database and the data in the source database being replicated into the destination database.